Katelin Guregian

-Katelin Guregian (née Snyder; August 16, 1987 in Nashua, New Hampshire) is an American national rowing team coxswain.
+Katelin Guregian (née Snyder; August 16, 1987) is an American national rowing team coxswain.
 She is a five-time world champion and an Olympic gold medallist.

+Career

 She attended Winter Park High School and rowed for Winter Park Crew.

 She coxed the University of Washington men's eight in college to multiple victories, and has since moved on to the international level.
 She coxed the US Women's 8+ to a gold medal at the 2016 Summer Olympics.
 In 2013, Snyder coxed the U.S. Women's eight to a world record of 5:54.16 at the Rowing World Cup III in Lucerne, Switzerland.

 She has qualified to represent the United States at the 2020 Summer Olympics.